 Opioids are common drugs used to treat moderate to severe pain.
 Many opioids are available only through prescription; however, there are illicit opioids that are sold on the street for recreational use.
 Regardless of how they are obtained, opioids used in any way other than what is suggested or prescribed can be dangerous and even deadly.
 Opioid abuse can drastically increase a person’s chance of overdose, which can ultimately result in permanent health complications – such as brain damage – and even death.

-If you or a loved one is struggling with opioid abuse or addiction, The Bluffs has several addiction treatment options for adults and young adults.
+If you or a loved one is struggling with opioid abuse or addiction, Vertava Health of Ohio has several addiction treatment options for adults and young adults.
 Our multi-level treatment approach ensures that each patient receives the best program of recovery for his or her needs.

 How Do Opioids Affect The Brain?